MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-setup.md

 8. Refer to [BTP tests](testing-BTP-Tests.md) for running test scripts in the package.

-## Known issues
+## Known issues ##

-- Power: If the device is plugged into a non-powered hub or VCC is not able to supply 5V intermittent failures may be seen.
-Please remedy by using a powered USB hub or use a 9V AC-DC Barrel adapter.
+- Power: Intermittent failures may be seen if the device is plugged into a non-powered hub or VCC is not able to supply 5V.
+In these cases use a powered USB hub or use a 9V AC-DC barrel adapter.